winglang/wing/docs/docs/08-guides/03-react-vite-websockets.md

 export default App;
 ```
-4. Once you save the code, you can examine both the webpage and the console to see how the counter gets incremented.
+4. Once you save the code, you can examine both the webpage and the Simulator to see how the counter gets incremented.

 ## Step 4 - Create a broadcasting service using `@winglibs/websockets`